malrepos/project_3_auction/README.md

 9. Fresh re-start streamlit run `nft.py`

-10. From front end, when auction contract is realy, Only onwer of NFT can `start` the auction, and time is counting down.
+10. From front end, when auction contract is ready, Only onwer of NFT can `start` the auction, and time is counting down.
 11. Any address can `close` the auction ONLY after auction time ended.